mbta/dotcom/README.md

 ## Getting Started

-1. Request a V3 API key at https://dev.api.mbtace.com/, and request an increased rate limit for it (someone with access will need to approve this).
-Note that, at any given time, the site may not be compatible with the very latest API version - as of Aug 2020 the site is using API version `2019-07-01`.
+1. Request a V3 API key at https://dev.api.mbtace.com/.
+Note that, at any given time, the site may not be compatible with the very latest API version - as of Jan 2021 the site is using API version `2019-07-01`.
+After receiving an API key, you may need to edit the version of your key to match the site's API version.

 1. Install [Homebrew](https://docs.brew.sh/Installation.html):
     ```